-To apply for a school place for your child, you need to follow the following procedure:
+To apply for a Reception school place you must apply via the following Essex County Council link:

-For all year group applications including Reception – you must apply for your child’s school place via the Essex County Council’s web page: www.essex.gov.uk/admissions.
+For all other year group applications you must apply via the following Essex County Council link:

 In the event of oversubscription places will be allocated using the following criteria in the order given: